-1. J. Singh: Semiconductor Optoelectronics: Physics and Technology, McGraw-Hill Inc. (1995).

-2. B. E. A. Saleh and M. C. Teich: Fundamentals of Photonics, John Wiley & Sons, Inc., (2007).

-3. S. M. Sze: Semiconductor Devices: Physics and Technology, Wiley (2008).

-4. A. Yariv and P. Yeh, Photonics: Optical Electronics in Modern Communications, Oxford University Press, New York (2007).

-5. P. Bhattacharya: Semiconductor Optoelectronic Devices, Prentice Hall of India (1997).

-6. Ben G. Streetman: Solid State Electronics Devices, Pearson Prentice Hall.

-7. D.A.
-Neamen, "Semiconductor Physics and Devices", Times Mirror High Education Group, Chicago, 1997.

-8. E.S.
-Yang, "Microelectronic Devices", McGraw Hill, Singapore, 1988.

-9. Online course: "Semiconductor Optoelectronics" by M R Shenoy on NPTEL.

-10. Online course: "Optoelectronic Materials and Devices" by Monica Katiyar and Deepak Gupta on NPTEL.

-I.K.
-Gujral Punjab Technical University, Kapurthala Bachelor of Technology in Computer Engineering
+- 1. J. Singh: Semiconductor Optoelectronics: Physics and Technology, McGraw-Hill Inc. (1995). - 2.
+B. E. A. Saleh and M. C. Teich: Fundamentals of Photonics, John Wiley & Sons, Inc., (2007). - 3.
+S. M. Sze: Semiconductor Devices: Physics and Technology, Wiley (2008). - 4.
+A. Yariv and P. Yeh, Photonics: Optical Electronics in Modern Communications, Oxford University Press, New York (2007). - 5.
+P. Bhattacharya: Semiconductor Optoelectronic Devices, Prentice Hall of India (1997). - 6.
+Ben G. Streetman: Solid State Electronics Devices, Pearson Prentice Hall. - 7.
+D.A.
+Neamen, "Semiconductor Physics and Devices", Times Mirror High Education Group, Chicago, 1997. - 8.
+E.S.
+Yang, "Microelectronic Devices", McGraw Hill, Singapore, 1988. - 9.
+Online course: "Semiconductor Optoelectronics" by M R Shenoy on NPTEL. - 10.
+Online course: "Optoelectronic Materials and Devices" by Monica Katiyar and Deepak Gupta on NPTEL.

-BTPH114-18 Semiconductor Physics Lab L-0, T-0, P-3 Credits - 1.5 Pre-requisite (if any): (i) High-school education sics is to introduce the students of B.Tech. class to the formal structur e of semiconductor physics so that th ey can use these in E ngineering as per their requirement.
-Course Outcomes: At the end of the course, the student will be able to C01 Able to verify some of the theoretic Able to verify some of the theoretical concepts learnt in the theory courses.
-CO2 Trained in carrying out precise mea surements and handli ng sensitive equipment.
-C03 Introduced to the methods used for estimating and dealing with experimental uncertainties and systematic "errors."
-CO4 Learn to draw conclusions from dat a and develop skills n experimental design CO5 Write a technical report which com municates scientific i nformation in a clear and concise manner.
+BTPH114-18 Semiconductor Physics Lab L-0, T-0, P-3 Credits - 1.5 Pre-requisite (if any): (i) Pre-requisite (if any): (i) High-school education Course Objectives: The aim and objective of the Lab course on Semiconductor Physics is to introduce the students of B.Tech. class to the formal structur e of semiconductor physics so that the ney can use these in E ngineering as per their requirement.
+Course Outcomes: At the end of the course, the student will b e able to CO1 Able to verify some of the theoretic cal concepts learnt in the theory courses.
+CO2 Trained in carrying out precise mea asurements and handl ing sensitive equipment.
+CO3 Introduced to the methods used for systematic "errors." estimating and dealing ng with experimental uncertainties and CO4 Learn to draw conclusions from da ta and develop skills in experimental design CO5 Write a technical report which com nmunicates scientific information in a clear and concise manner.